abelsj60/lexical-401/lined-code-node/v1/README.md

   codeNode.append(codeLine);
   ```

-### Import, export, and serialization

-The importance of import, export, and serialization can't be understated.

-- Export allows text to be copied from Lexical.
-- Import allows text to be inserted into Lexical.
-- Serialization helps update the DOM to match Lexical's internal state.

-The `LinedCodeNode` requires a little special handling on all three fronts.
-Let's review them.
+### Some internals

-#### Import
+#### `importDOM`

-The `LinedCodeNode`'s `importDOM` method handles everything inside of it.
-As a result, the `LinedCodeLineNode` and `LinedCodeTextNode` don't do anything on this front.
+The `LinedCodeNode`'s method handles all internal imports, meaning neither `LinedCodeLineNode` nor `LinedCodeTextNode` use their `importDOM`.

-#### Export
+#### `exportDOM`

-This is best explained with an example.

-Say you copy three lines from a `LinedCodeNode` and paste them into Google Docs.
-You'll probably want `exportDOM` to include a code element so Google will show your code as code.
+Say you copy three lines of code from a `LinedCodeNode`.

+If you paste them into a Google Doc, you'll want to see your text as code.
+To do this, I have to nest your text in a "`code`" element on export.
-But, what happens if you paste the same text inside an existing Lexical `LinedCodeNode`?
-You wouldn't want to create a nested code node, which is what Lexical will do with that same code element

-Something's gotta give.
-There's no way to distinguish between these cases via `exportDOM`, so you've got to handle it via `importDOM` somehow.
-The easiest thing to do, I found, was add an internal paste function to the `LinedCodeNode`.
-It knows how to handle this situation.
+What happens if you never leave Lexical, though?
+Well, if you pasted your code/text into a `LinedCodeNode`, you'd get — GASP — _nested code nodes_!

+I couldn't fix this by changing `exportDOM` because I can't know _where_ you're pasting.
+So I did something else.
+I created an "internal" paste method.
+It'll strip the "`code`" element out if you paste inside one.

+Now you've got the best of both worlds.

-#### Serialization
+#### `clone` serialization

-As you know, you can hand every `LinedCodeNode` its own settings.

-They can range from a custom tokenizer to theme.
-This is great.
-Really flexible.
-Unfortunately, these settings can break some very important Lexical rules, such as no function properties!
+Every `LinedCodeNode` can take its own settings.
+Unfortunately, some of these settings can break some important Lexical rules.

-The `LinedCodeNode` uses three methods to obviate this problem:
+Here's how I deal with them:

 - `getSettings`